Johnny Burke (lyricist): Personal life

 Burke was married four times.
 He was married to Mary Mason in the 1960s, who played Liesl in The Sound of Music on Broadway.
-He was married to Bess Patterson from 1939–1955; the marriage produced three children.
+He was married to Bess Patterson from 1939 to 1955; the marriage produced three children.

+Death

+In February 1964, Burke died in New York City from a heart attack at the age of 55.

 Discography

 Among the landmarks of Burke's songwriting career were: